coderstar1234/assignment3py/README.md

 - Clone this repository to your local machine.
 - Navigate to the directory where the repository was cloned.
--!Open the command prompt or terminal and run the following command to execute the program:
+- Open the command prompt or terminal and run the following command to execute the program:
-Copy code
+<h3 align=" center" >Copy code✏️</h3>
-python fizzbuzz.py
+<P align="center">python fizzbuzz.py</p>

-Enter a number when prompted and the program will print the corresponding output.
+- Enter a number when prompted and the program will print the corresponding output.
 <h1 align="center">Example:-</h1>

-css
+- css
-Copy code
+<h3 align=" center" >Copy code✏️</h3>
-Enter a number: 15
+<P align="center">Enter a number: 15</p>

-FizzBuzz
+- FizzBuzz
 <h1 align="center">Contributing:-</h1>

 - If you would like to contribute to this project, you can fork the repository, make your changes, and submit a pull request.